ALL THE THINGS YOU’LL NEED TO KNOW TO VISIT, TO SHOP, TO STUDY & TO LIVE IN MONTSERRAT! Click on the letter of the page

 Leslie Ogle, Rockland St Peters Montserrat WI

-Dormant since the early 1600's, Montserrat's Soufriere Hills volcano became active again, erupting on July 18, 1995.
+Dormant since the early 1600's Montserrat's Soufriere Hills volcano became active again erupting on July 18, 1995.
 Spectacular though it was, the eruption was anticipated with preparations for the safety of the community long in place and very effective.
 In character, Soufriere is much like Mt .St.
 Helen's in Washington State which also did its damage with superheated ash and rubble, rather than with lava flows.
 Soufriere's first eruption in 1995 was not devastating to the island's residents, though it was spectacular.
 Two years later Soufriere wrought its real havoc, burying the capital city of Plymouth, most of the island's airport and destroying one of the island's most popular diversions when it covered the Belham Valley Golf Course in rubble and ash.
 Prior to Soufriere's second eruption, a visitor's life in Montserrat was considerably different than it is now.
 The Montserrat Golf Club offered 9 holes and tennis courts and the capital city of Plymouth was a delight with its historic buildings and small town charm.
 Tragically, in 1997 twenty farmers were killed by pyroclastic flows when they ventured into the unsafe area disregarding the warnings of imminent volcanic activity.
-Though even today Soufriere is not quiescent, it can be seen safely from high spots on the island.
-The new Montserrat Volcano Observatory (MVO) also provides an excellent view along with a professionally guided tour of the facility.
-From these vantage points you will also see the destroyed capital city of Plymouth and the ash covered farm lands that not long ago were the fertile agricultural farms that made Montserrat so productive and so economically viable.
-The experience of seeing an active volcano and its power to destroy is moderated knowing that the staff at the MVO is not only studying Soufriere, but constantly monitoring its status in order to warn residents and visitors of any imminent escalation of volcanic activity.
-If you are browsing with Internet Explorer and would like to hear what the Soufriere Volcano sounds like, click here!
-In the following two photographic tours, ride along with vulcanologists as they visually for any changes in the Soufriere Hills Volcano.
+Many of the island's fondly remembered natural charms were lost as well.

-Montserrat residents Doug and Deb Darby submitted the following videos to 'youtube.'
+YOUTUBE ON THE SOUFRIERE VOLCANO Montserrat residents Doug and Deb Darby submitted the following videos to 'youtube.'
 Click on either of the links below to take a look.
 The link

 for January 7th is and for

-January 8th is
+January 8th is VOLUNTEER ORGANIZATIONS Partners

 of the Americas (POA) United